Gleyber Torres Preview, Player Props: Yankees vs. Tigers

-On Wednesday, Gleyber Torres (.711 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 6:40 PM ET.
+Gleyber Torres -- hitting .359 in his past 10 games -- will be in action for the New York Yankees against the Detroit Tigers, with Matt Manning on the mound, on August 31 at 1:10 PM ET.

-In his most recent game, he reached base in all four of his plate appearances (2-for-2 with a home run and an RBI) against the Tigers.
+He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and an RBI) against the Tigers.

 Gleyber Torres Game Info & Props vs. the Tigers